zipkinlab/Zipkin_etal_2023_JAE/case-study-2-butterfly/data/README.md

 1. `BflyNames.csv`: contains information on butterfly common names, latin names, and codes.
 2. `DayWeek.csv`: contains information for linking different days of the year to specific weeks of the year.
+3. `spAbundance-data-github.csv`: contains the butterfly counts and covariate data for three of the five data sources used in the analysis: Illinois Butterfly Monitoring Network, Iowa Butterfly Survey Network, and Michigan Butterfly Network.
+These data are formatted for use when fitting the model in `spAbundance`.